bruno-lang/bruno-lang.github.io/learn/index.md

 context, such as the variable, parameter or return type.

 ## Functions
-Functions are functions, hence pure and statically resolved, they provide referential transparency.
+Functions are functions, hence pure and statically resolved and are referentially transparent.
 All functions are understood as _extension functions_ on the type of the 1st parameter.

 		fn double :: Int a -> Int = a * '2